Table of Contents (click a link to jump to that section on this page)

 To change question weighting, and how Rubrics affect question weighting, please see our help desk article on this subject.

-Almost any question type can be used for a survey - multiple choice options, short answers, true-false, etc. What matters most is how you will be grading them, that you get usable reports, and if you want the data to be anonymous.
+Almost any question type can be used for a survey - multiple choice, short answers, extended responses, etc.

 Character Recognition

-Some teachers have asked us about character recognition for use in scanning short answers and essays.
-At this point, this is not an available grading option.
-For essays and other character-type questions, we recommend using Short Answer or Rubric Questions.
+At this point, character recognition images or drawings is not an available grading option.
+For essays and other character-type questions, we recommend using Student Work questions (see above).

 If you have questions about other question-type options, please let us know so we can include them here.